 About the tool

 ATTENTION: While this resource is based on the best available information to date, there may be gaps to the process that cannot be addressed at this time.
 Every effort will be made to update this resource as new information becomes available.
-This resource was last updated in November 2019.
+This resource was last updated in September 2021.
+A French translation of the resource is in process and will be added to CEP’s site when it becomes available.

 UPDATE (2019): New federal reporting requirements for medical assistance in dying are in effect as of November 1, 2018.
 This resource has been updated to reflect those requirements.
 For more information, please refer to the federal regulations, Health Canada’s website, and the Ministry of Health and Long-Term Care website.

 UPDATE (2018): The CEP has revised the MAID Resource based on established provincial legislation and services regarding MAID.
 In 2017, Ontario passed Bill 84, Medical Assistance in Dying Statute Law Amendment Act 2017 which amended six provincial laws.
 The province also established a Care Coordination Service (CCS) to improve accessibility and referrals to MAID.
 The revised MAID Resource: includes in-document hyperlinks for easier and more intuitive use; incorporates the CCS as a referral, information and support service for clinicians providing MAID, clinicians with conscientious objections and patients; and incorporates the amendment to the Coroners Act that an investigation into the provision of MAID is no longer mandatory and is up to the discretion of the Coroner.